enguerrandgrx/DataViz/ProcessBook.md

 At the begining, the dataset on kaggle aroused our curiosity.
 We started by reading some [kernel][14] and then literature on mass shooting.

-We find some interesting works who inspired us, in particular one from [CNN][15] on this work we can see that the most deadly Maas Shooting are very recent.
-Moreover there is a huge increasing of attack in US since 2015.
+We find some interesting work who inspired us, in particular one from [CNN][15].
+On this work we can see that the most deadly Mass Shooting are very recent.
+Moreover there is a huge increase of attacks in the US since 2015.

-Another interesting things is that USA is the first country according to the number of gun by people, this is twice as much in a country as Switzerland who is third.
+Another interesting thing is that USA is country with the highst number of guns per people.
+Indeed, this is twice as much as Switzerland who is third.

-All this led us to the interest of the ratio of killed people by state and population over the time and the evolution of law for each state.
+All this led us to interested our self in the ratio of killed people per state and population and how this ratios has evolved over the time.
+We also look at how the laws regarding gun have evolved.

-After a long research work, we decide to focus on the most recent events, because we have some trouble to find data about evolution of firegun law in each state.
+After a long research work, we decided to focus on the more recent events, because we had some trouble to find data about the evolution of these laws.

-In order to have more data to make statistique for each state according to the law we get some additional [data from the web][2] for the years 2017.
+In order to have more data to make statistics on each state according to the law we get some additional [data from the web][2] for 2017.

 [14]: https://www.kaggle.com/zusmani/us-mass-shootings-last-50-years/kernels